Implementation Guide

 </script>

-Search Hub: Use this value for the atomic-search-interface component searchHub property.
+Search hub: Use this value for the atomic-search-interface component searchHub property.

 Once initialized, the search interface listens and reacts to events on its components.
-For example, if you type a query in the search box and then click on its submit button, the search interface component will call the Coveo Search API using the search token.
+For example, if you type a query in the search box and then click the submit button, the search interface component will call the Coveo Search API using the search token.
 The Search API response will be a list of results.

 By default, the atomic-search-interface component automatically sends UA events to the region-specific analytics endpoint along with every search call.